 With GOD it was a really smooth recruitment process, however.
 I saw their position on the Work in Lithuania website, applied, and right away they got back to me.
 We started the process of normal interviews, and then I had a technical interview.
 After a week I received the green light.
 Everything was done remotely.
 Very easy.

 It was ok.
 We got a lot of information from Israelis already in Lithuania.
 GOD did their part, they provided the mediation letter so I could get my Blue Card.
-The Blue Card is the permit you need to work in the EU if you’re not an EU citizen.
+The EU Blue Card is the permit you need to work in the EU if you’re not an EU citizen.
 But getting it wasn’t really a hassle.

 Also GOD was really supportive, they helped me to call the officials and translate stuff from Lithuanian.
 So, I always had their back-up.